Post

 Loading and Linking Processes

-To understand what the Kernel launches a process, read this https://lwn.net/Articles/631631/.
+To understand how launches a process is launched, read this article.

 Here is a (very simplified) TLDR:

-4. The linker does more stuff we won’t talk about here
+3. The linker does more stuff we won’t talk about here

 Readelf Internals

 As the good IT engineer you are, you did read the man page of the readelf program.
-Right ?
+Right?

 1